Try this fantastic jam inspired by a Mojito: Strawberry, Mango, Mint, and Rum!

-You might remember that earlier this month I had a Strawberry Jam Session after getting a big old bucket of fresh berries at the Asheville Herb Festival.
+You might remember that earlier this month I had a Strawberry Jam Session after getting a big bucket of fresh berries at the Asheville Herb Festival.
 Well, here is the BEST recipe that came out of that day of experimentation – Strawberry Mango Mojito Jam!

-Strawberry Mango Mojito Jam
+Strawberry Mango Mojito Jam Recipe

-- 1 Mango
+- 1 mango

-- 1 pint of Strawberries (you might not use them all!)
+- 1 pint of strawberries (you might not use them all)

-- Sprig of fresh Mint, minced
+- a sprig of fresh mint, minced

-- 1.5 tablespoons of Bell Classic Pectin
+- 1.5 tablespoons of Ball Classic Pectin

-- 1 cup Sugar (white or brown)
+- 1 cup sugar (white or brown)

-- Cardamom, dried powder
+- cardamom, dried powder

-- Ginger, dried powder
+- ginger, dried powder